-- Is the facility specialized on the drug you are seeking detox for?
+- Is the treating doctor a specialist on the drug you are seeking detox for?

 - What is the success rate of their drug detox?

-Many users delay seeking help for a drug problem because of fear, intense cravings and physical and mental withdrawal that sets in.
+Many users delay seeking help for a drug problem because of shame and fear.
+The intense cravings and physical withdrawal can be very challenging for most.

-The rapid detox technique, was developed in the late 80s by clinicians who hoped to mitigate the discomfort of opiate withdrawal and speed the initiation of relapse prevention therapy such as Naltrexone.
+The rapid detox technique was developed in the late 80s by clinicians who hoped to mitigate the discomfort of opiate withdrawal and speed the initiation of a relapse prevention therapy such as Naltrexone.
 The anesthesia-assisted drug detox has received tremendous attention and can be a great option when responsibly performed.
-Due to the costs involved, different rapid detox centers decide to cut corners but not offering a full service accredited hospital where the appropriate medical support is available and by not offering the necessary length of inpatient care post detox; Eventually compromising the name and reputation of the process.
+Due to costs of adequate medical care, some rapid detox centers decide to cut corners but not offering the basics.Rapid Detox should be done in a full service accredited hospital where the appropriate medical support is available.
+Additionally, necessary length of inpatient care post detox is crucial to the wellbeing of the patient.

-There have been many clinical studies throughout the years demonstrating the safety and efficacy of rapid detox and anesthesia assisted detoxification protocols in helping individuals to successfully reverse their opiate dependence and return to a healthy life.
+There has been many clinical demonstrating the safety and efficacy of rapid detox in helping individuals to successfully reverse their opiate dependence and return to a healthy life.

-Waismann Method of Drug Detox has combined decades of experience of a diplomat of The American Board of Addiction Medicine, with a Full Service Accredited Hospital and a Exclusive Post Detox Recovery Center.
-If safety and success is your priority then Waismann Method ® should be your choice for drug detox.
+Waismann Method of Opiate Detox has combined decades of experience from a diplomat of the American Board of Addiction Medicine, a Full Service Accredited Hospital and a Exclusive Post Detox Recovery Center.
+If safety and success is your priority then Waismann Method ® should be your choice for drug detox treatment.

-Many detox centers provide clients with a safe, secure facility where their physical discomfort can be managed.
-Detox and rehabilitation are not easy, but finding the right place can make all the difference.
+Many detox centers provide patients with a safe, secure facility where their physical discomfort can be managed.
+Detox and rehabilitation are not comfortable, but finding the right place can make all the difference.